 2023 Award Cycle

-NC State’s Data Science Academy (DSA) begin accepting seed grant proposals February 13, 2023, from NC State faculty.
-Proposals are due by March 13, 2023.
+NC State’s Data Science Academy (DSA) began accepting seed grant proposals February 13, 2023, from NC State faculty.
+Proposals were due by March 13, 2023.

 Total number of awards: 5 – 10